zendeskgarden/react-components/docs/migration.md

   - added `labels` prop
 - Renamed `PAGE_TYPE` type export to `PageType`

+#### @zendeskgarden/react-tables

+- All subcomponent exports have been deprecated and will be removed in a future major version.
+  Update to subcomponent properties (e.g., `Table.Body`).

 #### @zendeskgarden/react-theming

 - Utility function `isRtl` has been removed.
 Use `props.theme.rtl` instead.